GiacomoBianconi/Reflections/readme.txt

 Clone: copy to whole repository locally
 Fork: copy the repository on GitHib
-Having a copy of the file will alow me to work on it off line
+Having a copy of the file will alow me to work on it off line git / git hub is essential for code developpin